vaibhav2vicky/Minotaur/.github/SECURITY.md

 ## Reporting a Vulnerability

-Please report security vulnerabilities by email to [your‑email@example.com] or open a **draft security advisory** on GitHub.
+Please report security vulnerabilities open a **draft security advisory** on GitHub.
 We will respond within 48 hours.